kunal-masurkar/Self-Healing-Cybersecurity-System/README.md

   │── logs/
   │── data/
   │   └── synthetic_network_traffic.csv  # Your data file (CSV format)
-  │── requirements.txt
  ```
-### Note:
-The data and logs folder is not present in the upload create them manually, <br>
-Ensure that your data/ folder contains valid dataset files (.csv format).
-You can download real-world datasets from Kaggle and place them inside the data/ folder.

----

-## requirements.txt
-# Dependencies

 - **`main.py`**: The entry point of the system that runs the detection and response mechanism. 🎯
 - **`detector.py`**: Contains the logic for training and predicting anomalies using machine learning. 🤖
 - **`response.py`**: Automates countermeasures such as blocking malicious IPs and logging detected threats. 📝
 - **`firewall.py`**: Integrates with system firewall to block malicious IP addresses. 🔒
 - **`logs/`**: Directory to store threat logs. 📂
 - **`data/`**: Contains datasets used for training and testing the anomaly detection model. 📁

----

-Here is a properly formatted `README.md` section for **"How to Run This Project"** to add to your GitHub repository:
+### Note:
+The data and logs folder is not present in the upload create them manually, <br>
+Ensure that your data/ folder contains valid dataset files (.csv format).
+You can download real-world datasets from Kaggle and place them inside the data/ folder.

 ---